solvuu/phat/README.md

 ## Contact
 Please [post](https://github.com/solvuu/phat/issues) bug reports, feature requests, and questions as on GitHub.
+Email opensource@solvuu.com to assure your request is noticed.